sorry-cypress/sorry-cypress/README.md

   <a href="https://currents.dev/?utm_source=github_readme">https://currents.dev</a>
 </p>

-**[Currents.dev](https://currents.dev/?utm_source=github_readme)** - is a hosted cloud service that hundreds of companies around the globe use to run **millions** of Cypress tests without breaking the bank.
-This is an enhanced version of Sorry Cypress with a better security, performance, analytics, integrations and support.
+**[Sorry Cypress](https://sorry-cypress.dev)** is open-source, free alternative to Cypress Dashboard that unlocks unlimited parallelization, test recordings, integration with GitHub, Slack and more.

-**[Sorry Cypress](https://sorry-cypress.dev)** is an open-source, free alternative to Cypress Dashboard that unlocks unlimited parallelization, test recordings, integration with GitHub, Slack and more.
+**[Currents.dev](https://currents.dev/?utm_source=github_readme)** - is an enhanced version of Sorry Cypress.
+It is a managed cloud service that hundreds of companies around the globe use to run **millions** of Cypress tests without breaking the bank.
+It offers a better security, performance, analytics, integrations and support.

 ## Table of contents